jacebenson/jace.pro/content/post/2017-09-06-syncing-comments/index.md

 Steps

 -   Comments are not on Catalog Task, so add that first.
--   Then Register an event called, custom.catalog.ritm.commented
+-   Then Register an event called, `custom.catalog.ritm.commented`
 -   Copy your Request Item Commented Notification.
 -   Change your notification to be triggered by event, `custom.catalog.ritm.commented` instead of by update or insert.
--   Change your notification so that the Who Will Recieve is unset, and check the box, Event parm 1 contains recipient
+-   Change your notification so that the Who Will Receive is unset, and check the box, Event parm 1 contains recipient
 -   Insert and stay on the notification for (`sc_req_item`)
 -   Insert and stay on the notification for (`sc_task`)